jdbranham/shellstatd/README.md

+#shellstatd
 shellstatd gathers OS-level performance statistics and sends them to a running instance of Graphite.

-It is a collection of bash shell scripts that gather the output from existing system monitoring tools like Jolokia, vmstat, sar, and iostat, and forwards the data on to Graphite where it can be visualized.
+It is a collection of bash shell scripts that gather the output from existing system monitoring tools to aggregate and forward the data on to Graphite where it can be visualized.

 There are other, more "production-ready" tools (like collectd, with